 One of my goals in teaching people how to cook for their dogs is to make it simple.
 One way to do this is to make extra of what you are making for yourself, and then save some for your dog.
 Of course, this only applies to certain kinds of food.
 It does not apply to foods that are overly fatty, fried, spicy, sweet or otherwise inappropriate for dogs.
 It DOES apply to fresh meats, vegetables and other dog friendly ingredients.

 This recipe includes ground chicken, numerous vegetables, egg and more.
 It has about 1060 calories, with 43% protein, 11% carbs and 45% fat.
+Note: If you are a member, this and all recipes are included in your membership – you do not need to pay for this recipe.

 If you have a dog with kidney issues, you probably know about oxalates.
 I recently read a study on vegetable cooking methods on oxalate content.
 It turns out cooking method does matter when it comes to oxalates.